Canon 1D Mark IV vs SX420

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1D Mark IV from Canon.
+Both the 1D Mark IV and the SX420 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the 1D Mark IV does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 1D Mark IV better than the Canon SX420 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.